Date Posted: 20/04/20

 Jeepers Creepers II (2003) takes place four days after the events of the original film, and we learn that the Creeper awakens every 23rd Spring and is able to hunt for 23 days before returning to a state of hibernation.
 On day 22 he finds a young boy, Billy Taggart in a corn field.
 The child is snatched and as his father Jack Sr. (Ray Wise) and brother, Jack Jr. chase after the sounds of Billy’s screams they witness a winged creature flying away with the boy.

-A school bus full of children heading back home after winning a basketball are attacked by the Creeper after it disables their bus.
+A school bus full of teenagers heading back home after winning a basketball tournament are attacked by the Creeper after it disables their bus.
 The driver and coach are taken by the Creeper.
-Trapped and alone the children struggle to come to terms with what they are facing plus which of their number it wants to devour.
+Trapped and alone the teens struggle to come to terms with what they are facing plus which of their number it wants to devour.

 Meanwhile, Jack Sr. and Jack Jr. have built a homemade harpoon out of a fence-post digger (or something) and are hunting the Creeper intending to avenge the death of Billy Taggart...